Current as of May 8, 2015 (M42)

 In the past, powerd made continuous adjustments to the screen brightness based on the ambient light level.
 This was distracting to users and also generally ineffective: the majority of indoor environments occupy the bottom end of the range reported by our ambient light sensors.
 Due to the coarse readings within this range, the automatically-chosen brightness levels were frequently undesirable.
 We decided to switch to just two levels: one that would work well in most indoor environments, and a very-bright level for outdoor environments.

 When the power source or ambient light level changes, powerd transitions to the new brightness level.
-When the user presses the brightness-up or brightness-down keys, powerd animates to the requested level and stops making ambient-light-triggered automated adjustments until the system is rebooted.
+Before the user has touched a brightness key, the brightness will update automatically between when AC power is connected or disconnected.
+When the user presses the brightness-up or brightness-down keys, powerd animates to the requested level and stops making further ambient-light-triggered or power-source-triggered automated adjustments until the system is rebooted.

 In the past, the previous user-configured level was restored at boot, but this was deliberately removed.
 A given device is frequently used in many different environments: dark rooms, well-lit rooms with lots of ambient light, etc. We decided that always booting with a reasonable default brightness was preferable to sometimes restoring a blindingly-high brightness when booting in a dark room or restoring an extremely-dim brightness when booting in a bright room.